NBISweden/workshop-reproducible-research/pages/jupyter/jupyter-2-the-basics.md

 a lightweight markup language.
 Markdown documents can then be converted to other formats for viewing (the document you're reading now is written in Markdown and then converted to HTML).
-The format is discussed a little more in detail in the [R Markdown tutorial](r-markdown-1-introduction).
+The format is discussed a little more in detail in the [Quarto tutorial](quarto-1-introduction).
 Jupyter Notebook uses a dialect of Markdown called GitHub Flavoured Markdown, which is described [here](https://guides.github.com/features/mastering-markdown/).
-* **Code:** These are the cells that actually do something, just as code chunks do in R Markdown.
+* **Code:** These are the cells that actually do something, just as code chunks do in Quarto.
 You can write code in dozens of languages and all do all kinds of clever tricks.
 You then run the code cell and any output the code generates, such as text or figures, will be displayed beneath the cell.
 We will get back to this in much more detail, but for now it's enough to